Skip to main content

 Student mobility

-Globalisation, the fact that Europe is growing closer together and the formation of a European Higher Education Areaopens up new horizons for graduates.
+Globalisation, the ever-closer integration of Europe and the progressive establishment of a European Higher Education Area are opening up new prospects for students and graduates.
 Good knowledge of foreign languages and personal experience of both the economic and social conditions and the culture and mentality of other countries are nowadays regarded as basic requirements for graduates in many sectors of the labour market.
 It is this trend that has prompted the development of EU programmes to promote cooperation in higher education and student mobility and also the national, regional and bilateral initiatives that provide incentives for study/placements abroad and fund and develop new courses of study.
 National initiatives include, amongst other examples, the increased promotion of study abroad and in particular of a full course of study in another EU country or in Switzerland as part of the Federal Training Assistance Act (Bundesausbildungsförderungsgesetz – BAföG) and likewise special support programmes implemented by some Länder.

 Through placements abroad during courses of study, prospective academics can acquire additional competences and develop personally.
 International experiences are moreover becoming increasingly important on the labour market and in science.
-The Federation and the Länder therefore seek to ensure that one in two higher education graduates has gained study-related experience abroad and at least one in three can provide evidence of a period of study abroad lasting at least three months or equivalent to 15 ECTS.
+The Federation and the Länder are therefore seeking to expand the possibility of at least a low-threshold internationalisation for all students.

 Mobility is already well developed even now.
 Germany is one of the top five host countries and countries of origin for internationally mobile students worldwide.
-In total in the 2022/2023 winter semester around 368,000 international students studied at German higher education institutions.
-This corresponds to around 12 percent of all students in Germany.
-The most important countries of origin are India (ca. 43.000 students or 12% of all international students) China (39,000 or 11%), Syria (16,000 or 4%) and Austria (just less than 15,000 or 4%).
-At the same time many German students are studying abroad with the aim of obtaining a higher education qualification: in 2021 in total around 138,000 German students were enrolled at higher education institutions abroad.
-This corresponds to a share of around 4,9 per cent of all German students.
-The most popular host countries are Austria (around 36,000 students or 26% of all students abroad), the Netherlands (24,000 or 18%), Switzerland (12,000 or 9%) and the United Kingdom (11,000 or 8%).
+In total in the 2023/2024 winter semester just less than 380,000 international students studied at German higher education institutions.
+This corresponds to around 13 percent of all students in Germany.
+The most important countries of origin are India (ca. 49.000 students or 13% of all international students) China (just less than 39,000 or 10%), Turkey (18.000 or 5%) and Austria (15,000 or 4%).
+At the same time many German students are studying abroad with the aim of obtaining a higher education qualification: in 2022 in total 139,000 German students were enrolled at higher education institutions abroad.
+This corresponds to a share of around 5.2 per cent of all German students at German higher education institutions.
+The most popular host countries are Austria (around 38,000 students or 27% of all students abroad), the Netherlands (23,000 or 16%), Switzerland (12,000 or 9%) and the United Kingdom (10,000 or 7%).

 Information on the foreign language assistant exchange programme of the Educational Exchange Service (Pädagogischer Austauschdienst – PAD) of the Secretariat of the Standing Conference of the Ministers of Education and Cultural Affairs (Kultusministerkonferenz), in which prospective foreign language teachers are exchanged, can be found in the section on teacher mobility.